mdjermanovic/eslint-plugin-react/README.md

 <!-- markdownlint-disable-next-line no-duplicate-heading -->
 ### Flat Configs

+This plugin exports 3 flat configs.

+- `flat/all`
+- `flat/recommended`
+- `flat/jsx-runtime`

 The flat configs are available via the root plugin import.
-They will configure the plugin under the `react/` namespace and enable JSX in [`languageOptions.parserOptions`](https://eslint.org/docs/latest/user-guide/configuring/configuration-files-new#configuration-objects).
+They will configure the plugin under the `react/` namespace and enable JSX in [`languageOptions.parserOptions`](https://eslint.org/docs/latest/use/configure/language-options#specifying-parser-options).

 ```js
 const reactPlugin = require('eslint-plugin-react');